mtx13/MeAndFitbit/README.md

 <img src= https://github.com/mtx13/MeAndFitbit/blob/main/Fitbit%20Logo.png >

 The data used was downloaded from Fitbit using the steps [here](https://help.fitbit.com/articles/en_US/Help_article/1133.htm).
-Only my 2020 & 2021 Activity data for this analysis.
+Only my 2020 & 2021 activity data were used for this analysis.

 ## File Descriptions <a name="files"></a>